 - Add the full text in a paragraph right below the image.
 Preface the paragraph with “Image description:” for clarity (see example at right).

 Make your newsletter elegant and accessible at the same time, by using a simple and uncluttered layout.
-A one-column design will work better on mobile phones, as well.
-Multiple columns and fancy boxes can cause content to be read out of order by a screen-reader, and busy designs can be hard to read.
+Multiple columns can cause content to be read out of order by a screen-reader.
+A one-column design will be easier to read, and also will work better on mobile phones.

 Fancy fonts with ornate letter shapes can be hard to read.
 Also, keep in mind that fonts that were originally designed for print aren’t as sharp and clear for screen viewing as fonts that were designed specifically for viewing on screens.

-Here are some fonts that are generally considered accessible:
+Here are some widely available fonts that are generally considered accessible:

 - Lato, available at Google Fonts.